hartleyfamily.uk - HARTLEY Surname - YDNA Haplogroup-I1 Z140,Z141 > F2642 > FGC2490/Y1854 > FGC2491/Y1884/S2158 > FGC2502 > Y2967+ Branch

 Harley is the form found in Herefordshire [ie 'Here', as in Herefordshire]

 I started seriously researching DNA in the 2010's.
-Having for many years corresponded with Prof Ken Nordtvedt, an ex-NASA Scientist-turned Genetics Citizen Scientist, I was able to work out how he processed STR Results.
+Having for many years corresponded with Prof Ken Nordtvedt, an ex-NASA Scientist-turned 'Genetics Citizen Scientist', I was able to work out how he processed STR Results.
 Before long, we were both working on the FTDNA I1-yDNA M253 Project, and were both discovering and predictimg potentially new YSTR-based subclades on the I1-M253 Tree.

-Next, I taught myself to process Genome BAM files on my PC, using software available online.
-Often, my PC was left on overnight, the processing of each file took about 10 hours or more, using my poor Internet connection.
+Next, I taught myself to process Genome BAM files on my home PC, using software available online.
+Often, my PC was left on overnight, the processing of each file took about 10 hours or more, due to my poor Internet connection.
 Most of the early Genomes came from the 1000 Genomes Project, and were fairly primitive 4GB files, so my PC easily coped with discovering all the YSNPs and Variants.
-I then found an easy way to weed out potential Novel Variants, and began to send them off to Dr Thomas Krahn at YSEQ in Berlin, where they were registered as A-series YSNPs.
+I then found an easy way to weed out potential Novel Variants, and began to send them off to Dr Thomas Krahn at YSEQ in Berlin, where they were registered as A-series YSNPs at YBrowse.net.
 In later years I processed thousands of Y-genomes and Whole Genomes sent to me by various Project members, and went on to discover 10,000 new YSNPs, and registered over 8,000 of them as new A-series YSNPs at YBrowse.

 Earlier in the 2010's, I had started to create a YSTR-Tree for the I1-Haplogroup Results at FTDNA.
 In those days there were very few useful SNPs.
 I soon realised as more SNPs were discovered, that unlike many STRs that were fast-mutating and which I considered to be less reliable, SNPs were very slow-mutating [if at all] and much more reliable, so I began to create a YSNP-Tree that I ran alongside my YSTR Tree.
 I found my YSNP-Tree shadowed my YSTR-Tree, so I knew I was on to something worthwhile.
 From both trees, I could make predictions as to which new SNPs project members should test, and which SNP Branch they likely belonged to.